Alfred Crowfoot

+Life

 Crowfoot was born in Beccles on 14 September 1881, the son of William Miller Crowfoot MB, FRCS and Catherine Anne Bayly.
 He was educated at Emmanuel College, Cambridge.
 He was ordained after a period of study at Wells Theological College in 1905.
 After a curacy in Wigan he held three incumbencies in New Brunswick: at Grand Falls, Hampton and Saint John.
 He was Archdeacon of Saint John from 1916 to 1927.